niuiic/git-flow.rs/README.md

 `git flow --help`

-> Make sure that you have installed git.
+> Make sure that git command has been installed.

 ```
 Usage: git-flow [OPTIONS] <COMMAND>